scarletti-ben/keymaker/README.md

 > The generation of the keys should be secure but make sure that you are careful with the contents of the `.env` file, never expose the contents publicly under any circumstances

 ## Web Crypto API
-The `Web Crypto API` uses `crypto.subtle.generateKey()`, with a set of options, to create a public / private key-pair.
+The `Web Crypto API` uses `crypto.subtle.generateKey()`, with a set of options, to create keys.
+Or to create a public / private key-pair.
 It requires that the browser is in a secure environment eg. `HTTPS`

 ## Asymmetric Keys
 I am not going to go too deeply into the concept of `asymmetric keys` as I can't pretend to understand it too deeply, it is detailed quite heavily across the internet and can be found on the `Wikipedia` page for [public-key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography).